schdooz/rmdbs/README.md

 # rmdbs
 Delete all local mongodb databases

-Simple node.js script that deletes all local mongodb databases.
+A simple node.js script that deletes all local mongodb databases.

 By default, 'admin', 'config' and 'local' databases are excluded.

+Requires node.js >= 10.0.0.

 ## Installation
 Clone the repo, then execute `npm install` in the new directory to install the node dependencies (yargs, MongoDB node driver).